The following information is provided for reference purposes only and should be used at your own risk!

 Retarding of camshaft timing

-Maintain cover over lower radiator hose during following camshaft adjustment as oil will leak from vanos bottom (towels).
+Maintain cover over lower radiator hose during following camshaft adjustment as oil will leak from Vanos bottom (towels).

 Fully retard exhaust camshaft timing.